lynxbase/.github/profile/README.md

 You can throw them away.
 The raw data sits underneath, untouched, waiting for the next question.

-This is what the project is really about.
-Everything else - the storage engine, the query language, the CLI - is in service of one thing: *let people think with their logs, instead of preparing their logs to be thought about.*
+That's the whole point.
+The storage engine, the query language, the CLI - they all exist so that people can *think with their logs, instead of preparing their logs to be thought about.*

 ## What it feels like